netdata/netdata/collectors/plugins.d/README.md

 `CLABEL` defines a label used to organize and identify a chart.

-Name and value accept characters according the following table:
+Name and value accept characters according to the following table:

 | Character           | Symbol | Label Name | Label Value |
 |---------------------|:------:|:----------:|:-----------:|